luisgonzalezperea/python-data_structures/README.md

 # python-data_structures
-Implementations and exercises of data structures in python
+Implementations and exercises of data structures in python.